-The SEG Awards Level 1 Japanese Language qualifications enable learners to progress to a higher level of Japanese.
-Alternatively, learners could progress onto the SEG Awards French, Italian, German, Spanish, Arabic, Mandarin Chinese or Russian qualifications.
+The SEG Awards Level 1 Italian Language qualifications enable learners to progress to the SEG Awards Level 2 Italian Language qualifications.
+Alternatively, learners could progress onto the SEG Awards French, German, Spanish, Arabic or Japanese qualifications.

 Tutor/Assessor Requirements

 Skills and Education Group Awards require those involved in the assessment process to be suitably experienced and/or qualified.
 In general terms, this usually means that the Assessor must be knowledgeable of the subject/occupational area to at least the level they are delivering/assessing at.